Important Notes

 printer.cfgconfiguration file based on the web interface you are using:Fluidd

-Click theicon in the left navigation bar, find{...}printer.cfg.Loading...Mainsail
+Click theicon in the left navigation bar, then find{...}printer.cfg.Loading...Mainsail

-ClickMachinein the top navigation bar, findprinter.cfg.Loading...2.
+ClickMachinein the top navigation bar, then findprinter.cfg.Loading...2.
 Add Device Configuration

 printer.cfg:[mcu toolboard]

-canbus_uuid: <Fill in the queried ID here>Configuration Notetoolboardis the toolboard name, please modify according to your actual situation.- For a mainboard ID, the configuration section should be
+canbus_uuid: <Enter the ID found here>Configuration Notestoolboardis the toolboard name; please modify it according to your actual situation.- For a mainboard ID, the configuration section should be

 [mcu]. - In a normal configuration, the mainboard uses